 Following the retirement of Lloyd Thomson, independent director Stephen Carter assumed the role as chair of the Finance Committee.
-This committee is responsible for consideration of capital funding options available to the company to finance the development and commercialisation of the Coldry and Matmor technologies, meet ongoing working capital requirements and manage financial risk exposure.
+This committee is responsible for consideration of capital funding options available to the finance the development company to commercialisation of the Coldry and Matmor technologies, meet ongoing working capital requirements and manage financial risk exposure.